 Lead Investigator: Dr Jerome Swinny

-Institution: University of Portsmouth
+- Institution: University of Portsmouth

-Grant type: PhD studentship
+- Grant type: PhD studentship

-What does this project involve?
+What did the project involve?

 How will this benefit people with dementia?